 The University of Oregon offers a master’s degree in cognitive psychology, which includes a study of neuroscience and the cognitive and neural bases of perception, cortical sensory information processing, molecular and cellular basis of memory, visual cognition, selective attention, and other topics.

 Other schools that offer master’s degrees in cognitive psychology include:

 Grand Canyon University offers an M.S. in professional counseling with an emphasis in trauma.
 The program helps students understand how to assess and treat developmental, childhood, and adulthood trauma-related disorders.
-Students who complete these program successfully may be able to test for counseling certification in Arizona.
+Students who complete these programs successfully may be able to test for counseling certification in Arizona.

 Other schools that offer master’s degrees in community counseling include:

-- The University of Hawaii at Manoa offers a master’s degree in community and cultural psychology that leads to a PhD program in psychology
+- The University of Hawaii at Manoa offers a master’s degree in community and cultural psychology that leads to a PhD program in psychology.

-- The Trinity College of Vermont offers a master’s degree specifically for staff, managers, and consumers who want to know more about health psychology in the field of public mental health
+- The Trinity College of Vermont offers a master’s degree specifically for staff, managers, and consumers who want to know more about health psychology in the field of public mental health.

-Nova Southeastern University offers an M.S. in developmental disabilities with an emphasis in applied behavior analysis, or aba, which helps students learn how to address issues associated with developmental disabilities throughout the lifespan.
+Nova Southeastern University offers an M.S. in developmental disabilities with an emphasis in applied behavior analysis, or ABA, which helps students learn how to address issues associated with developmental disabilities throughout the lifespan.

 Other schools that offer master’s degrees in developmental psychology include: